samtron1412/docs/operating-system/unix/man.md

 By default, `man` uses a terminal pager program such as `more` or `less` to display its content.

+The manual pager utilities packaged as `man-db` make extensive use of `index` database caches.
+These caches contain information such as where each manual page can be found on the filesystem and what its `whatis` (short one line description of the man page) contains, and allow `man` to run faster than if it had to search the filesystem each time to find the appropriate manual page.

 ## History
 - In the first two years of the history of UNIX, no documentation existed.
 - The UNIX Programmer's Manual was first published on November 3, 1971.